markdryan/specasm/docs/specasm.md

 # Specasm

 Specasm is a Z80 assembler designed to run on the 48k and 128k ZX Spectrums with an ESXDOS SD card solution, and the ZX Spectrum Next.
-It includes an editor, an assembler and a linker.
+It includes an editor, an assembler, a linker and a tap file generator.

 ## Editor/Assembler